Causal Discovery in Mixtures of Populations: INTRODUCTION

-A relatively unstudied setting (with respect to causal discovery) involves a discrete unobserved pervasive confounder that imposes a ``mixture'' or ``latent class''.
-Such a setting commonly emerges whenever data is gathered from multiple populations (unobserved ``type'' of person, cell, country, etc.) or laboratories (unobserved ``source'' of data).
-Methods designed for continuous latent confounders are ill-equipped to take advantage of the special properties of mixture models.
+The setting studied in this paper involves a discrete unobserved pervasive confounder that imposes a ``mixture'' or ``latent class''.
+Methods designed for continuous latent confounders are ill-equipped to exploit the special properties of mixture models.
+Furthermore, the methods rely on parametric assumptions about the observed variables.
+Since our approach requires no parametric assumptions on the observed variables, it provides a clearer picture of the identifiability conditions in a more general setting.

-A well studied strategy for recovering (and therefore deconfounding) mixture models involves making assumptions that again restrict the space of possible probability distributions.
-For example, assuming that all single-component distributions are Gaussian allows for the decomposition of a bimodal (non-Gaussian) distribution into two Gaussian components.
-These assumptions are restrictive and difficult to verify, particularly when dealing with categorical data with no restriction beyond having finite support.
-Instead, almost all of the research in on categorical data leverages an assumption of mutually independent observed variables within the source distributions \citep{CGG01, FM99, CR08, FOS08, RSS14, ChenMoitra19, gordon2021source, gordon2024identification} (see also the earlier seminal work of \citet{KMRRSS94}).
-We call this the $k$-MixProd problem (where $k$ denotes the number of latent classes), whose identifiability is discussed in more detail in Appendix B.
+\paragraph{k-MixProd.} Almost all research on mixtures with categorical data leverages the assumption of mutually independent observed variables within the source distributions \citep{FM99, CGG01, CR08, FOS08, RSS14, ChenMoitra19, gordon2021source, gordon2024identification} (see also the earlier seminal work of \citet{KMRRSS94}).
+We call this the $k$-MixProd problem (where $k$ denotes the number of latent classes), whose identifiability is discussed in Appendix~\ref{apx: kmixprod}.

-$k$-MixProd assumes that the causal model within each source is an empty graph.
-Early work by \citet{anandkumar2012learning} and \citet{gordon2023causal} broadened this class of independence assumptions for mixture identifiability, exploring Markov random fields and Bayesian networks respectively.
-A key assumption of \citet{gordon2023causal} and k-MixProd is that the Bayesian DAG structure within each mixture component is known.
-To date there is no result showing if and when the within-source DAG structure can be identified from the observed data of a mixture model, particularly because the assumptions for previous results on continuous pervasive confounding are too restrictive.
-This paper will develop an algorithm for recovering this structure, implicitly giving conditions for identifiability.
-This structure could then be used to recover the mixture under very mild assumptions.
+$k$-MixProd assumes that the causal model within each source is an empty graph and aims to learn the conditional distributions within each mixture component.
+Early work by \citet{anandkumar2012learning} and \citet{gordon2023causal} broadened this class of independence assumptions, exploring Markov random fields and Bayesian networks, respectively.
+A key assumption of \citet{gordon2023causal} and $k$-MixProd is that the Bayesian DAG structure within each component of the mixture is known.
+This paper will develop an algorithm to recover this structure, thereby implicitly providing conditions for the identifiability of Bayesian DAG mixture models with unknown structure.